EliFarrer/startup/Notes/react.md

 So we end up with this `<div>Component: <b>Hello world</b></div>`

-Note that you don't need a function:
+Note that you don't need a function, you can just use variables:
 ```
 const hello = <div>Hello</div>;
 const root = ReactDOM.createRoot(document.getElementById('root'));